trebeljahr/trebeljahr.com/_booknotes/7-habits.md

 1. Truly understanding is the most important relationship-building activity one can have.
 Everything else builds on it because to understand what is taxing or building trust with a person you need to know the person well.
 You have to make what is important to the other person, as important to you as the other person is to you.

-> Our tendency is to project out of our own autobiographies what we think other people want or need.
+> Our tendency is to project out of our autobiographies what we think other people want or need.

 #### 2. Attend to details